siliconchronicles/clock-module/docs/cupl.md

 The mode switch can have (as any mechanical switch) some bouncing, so the circuit can not rely directly on pins 4 and 5 to identify the mode.
 There could be states while the switch is moving that none of them are active.
-To ensure a single mode is selected at any time we use the PLD cells to implement a SR-latch (set/reset latch).
-When the switch gets a known position that is used as a set or reset signal. while the switch is traveling or bouncing, the latch will keep its current state.
+I used the PLD cells to implement a SR-latch (set/reset latch) that is set/reset based on the mode.
+This ensures that a single mode is selected at any time.
+When the switch gets a known position, that event is used as a set or reset signal.
+While the switch travels or bounces, the latch will keep its current state.

 Note that the state of a set/reset latch can be defined as the following logic formula: